weishengwu/eShopOnContainers---msft/Architecture.md

 1. Mobile Shopping: Aggregator for shopping operations called by Xamarin App
 2. Web Shopping: Aggregator for shopping operations called by Web clients (MVC & SPA)

-For more information about the relationship between API Gateways, aggregators, clients and microservices check the

 >**Note** Previous versions of eShopOnContainers were using [Ocelot](https://github.com/ThreeMammals/Ocelot) instead of Envoy.
-Ocelot is a great netcore OSS open project, to create a API Gateway.
-Ocelot support a wide set of features, and it is a serious candidate to be used in every netcore based project.
-However the lack of support for gRPC was the main reason to change Ocelot for Envoy in eShop.
+Ocelot is a great .NET Core OSS open project, to create an API Gateway.
+Ocelot supports a wide set of features, and it's a serious candidate to be used in every :NET Core based project.
+However the lack of support for gRPC was the main reason to change Ocelot for Envoy in eShopOnContainers.

 ## Internal architectural patterns